 - Ph.D.
 Pass: Students with this result may bypass the M.S. degree and start working toward earning a Ph.D.
-If the student chooses to, the student may complete a M.S. degree before pursuing a Ph.D. - M.S.
+If the student chooses to, they may complete an M.S. degree before pursuing a Ph.D. - M.S.
 Pass: Students with this result are required to defend an M.S. thesis and get approval from their M.S.
 Committee before pursuing a Ph.D. - Fail: Students with this result will have an opportunity to re-take the Comprehensive Examination once.